drkane/geo-lookups/readme.md

 ## [`la_all_codes.csv`](la_all_codes.csv)

-A record for each Local Authority that has existed at any time since 2011, with a lookup to the latest Local Authority codes.
+A record for each Lower Tier Local Authority that has existed at any time since 2011, with a lookup to the latest Local Authority codes.

 Covers England, Northern Ireland, Scotland and Wales.